 This public consultation, which enabled people to comment on the PCC’s budget proposals, has now closed.
-The PCC’s proposals will be discussed at the upcoming Police and Crime Panel meeting on 4th February.
+The PCC’s proposals were discussed and supported at the Police and Crime Panel meeting on 4th February.

-The draft budget report can be found here.
+The final budget report can be found here.

 Road Safety Strategy (21st February 2020 – 20th March 2020)